boneskull/xstate-audition/README.md

 > Run an Actor Until It Sends an Event

-`runUntilEventSent(actor, eventTypes)` / `runUntilEventSentWith(actor, options, eventTypes)` are curried functions that will start an Actor and run it until it sends event(s) of the specified `type`.
+`runUntilEventSent(actorRef, eventTypes)` / `runUntilEventSentWith(actorRef, options, eventTypes)` are curried functions that will start an Actor and run it until it sends event(s) of the specified `type`.
 Once the event(s) are sent, the actor will immediately be stopped.
 The `Promise` will be resolved with the sent event(s).

 `runUntilEventSentWith()`'s `options` parameter accepts an `otherActorId` (`string` or `RegExp`) property.
 If set, this will ensure the event was _sent to_ the actor with ID matching `otherActorId`.

-`waitForEventSent(actor, eventTypes)` / `waitForEventSentWith(actor, options, eventTypes)` are similar, but do not stop the actor.
+`waitForEventSent(actorRef, eventTypes)` / `waitForEventSentWith(actorRef, options, eventTypes)` are similar, but do not stop the actor.

 Usage is similar to [`runUntilEmitted()`](#rununtilemitted)—with the exception of the `otherActorId` property as described above.